liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/04-configuring-the-connector.markdown

         # Highly recommended for all non-prodcution usage (e.g., practice, tests, diagnostics):
         #logExceptionsOnly="false"

-3. Start @product@ or re-index if already running.
+3. Start @sharepoint@ or re-index if already running.

 As you can see from the System Settings entry for Elasticsearch, there are a lot more configuration options available that help you tune your system for optimal